Ryan-Marchildon/doggodex/README.md

 - `python predictor.py` to launch the classification service
 - `python local_client.py` to launch the local client to send test images to the classifier

+### Classifier Training

+To download and unpack the original Stanford Dogs dataset into the appropriate project directories, `cd` into `./python/model_training` and execute the bash script `./retrieve_dataset.sh`.